maubry/eclipse-release-command-line-tool/README.md

 # eclipse-release-command-line-tool

 Command-line-tools for Eclipse related release.
-It allow to automatize release at Eclipse with `erclt.py` and to emultate Eclipse file tree with `check.py`.
+It allows to automatize release at Eclipse with `erclt.py` and to emultate Eclipse file tree with `check.py`.

 ## Requirement